Ruth St. John and John Dunham West Foundation

 Application Success Factors

-Given the foundation's current invitation-only status and focus on previous grant constituents, the following factors are important for organizations that may be invited to apply:
+Given the foundation's current invitation-only status and focus on previous grant constituents, the following factors are important for organisations that may be invited to apply:

-Local Impact: The foundation prioritizes organizations serving Manitowoc County residents.
+Local Impact: The foundation prioritises organisations serving Manitowoc County residents.
 Projects in bordering counties must demonstrate clear benefits to Manitowoc County residents.

 Financial Sustainability: Applications must include a sustainability plan showing how the project will continue beyond the foundation's grant.
 The foundation explicitly states it does not provide multi-year commitments or ongoing operational support.

-Established Organizations: Only nonprofits that have operated for a minimum of two years are eligible, reflecting the foundation's preference for supporting stable, established organizations.
+Established Organisations: Only nonprofits that have operated for a minimum of two years are eligible, reflecting the foundation's preference for supporting stable, established organisations.

 Mission Alignment: The foundation's roots in the Wests' personal philanthropy—particularly Ruth West's focus on community service, arts, and environmental stewardship—suggest applications demonstrating hands-on community engagement and cultural enrichment align well with their values.